-From a small, trusted community-based website, it transformed into an open Tinder meeting filled with frat-guys looking for girls.
+From a small, trusted community-based website, it transformed into a Tinder meeting filled with frat-guys looking for girls.

 Quality, trust, and spirit decreased or got lost.
-However, the complete crash, according to my own experience, hadn’t arrived yet.
+However, the complete crash had still yet to come.

-I started hosting people in 2016 and was pleased with the time to receive kind, dedicated, and personal requests from surfers.
+I started hosting people in 2016 and was pleased to receive kind, dedicated, and personal requests from surfers.

 However, these accounted for maybe 7/10 messages, the remaining requests coming from people that had no reference or that had obviously copy-pasted their introduction.

 And so I started hosting.
-While testimonials from early 2006 users were overwhelmingly positive, I estimate that 8/10 guest experiences were positive.
+While testimonials from early 2006 users were overwhelmingly positive, I estimate that 75% of guest experiences were positive.